TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 (owner, repo, pull_number).

-The pull_number is assigned at creation time, is unique within a repository, and remains stable for the lifetime of the pull request.
+The pull_number is assigned at creation time, is unique within a repository, and remain stable for the lifetime of the pull request.

 ### Addressability (Sender)